john-judge/priority_queue/README.md

 # Priority Queue
-Provides access to a simple priority_queue (min heap) data structure library implemented in C.
+Provides access to a simple priority_queue (minimum heap) data structure library implemented in C.

 ## Maintains:
   a Set S with associated numerical a(s) integers for each s in S